 Comprising a mix of 1, 2 and 3 bedroom apartments, townhouses, penthouses, offices, shops, leisure, landscaped space and new public realm, Circus West Village is located on western side of the Power Station and establishes new connections with the riverfront and Battersea Park.

 The larger residential building at Circus West is 17 storeys high and 350 metres long, longer than the shard is tall.
-A massive building with an unusually long and tapering footprint.
+A substantial building with an unusually long and tapering footprint.

 Our starting point for the residential design was to ask ourselves 'What makes a great home?'.
 The apartments enjoy plenty of natural light, flexible space, well-proportioned rooms, with tremendous views once you walk through the front door.
 Circulation areas are positive communal spaces, providing spaces for sitting, contemplation and interactions between neighbours, and giving every resident the opportunity to enjoy views out to the river or the Power Station, even if their own apartment is located on the garden side.